Training-Free Guidance Beyond Differentiability: Scalable Path Steering with Tree Search in Diffusion and Flow Models: Design Space of

 \subsection{Sample-then-Select on Destination States}

-During inference, the transition probability in each step is determined by the current state and the end state of the path, which is estimated by the diffusion model, as stated in the following lemma (proof is in \cref{prof:transition prob}). \begin{lemma} In both continuous and discrete cases, the transition probability during inference at timestep $t$ satisfies:
+During inference, the transition probability at each step is determined by the current state and the \emph{end} state of the path, with the latter estimated by the diffusion model, as stated in the following lemma (proof in App.~\ref{prof:transition prob}). \begin{lemma} In both continuous and discrete cases, the transition probability during inference at timestep $t$ satisfies:

-where the expectation is taken over a distribution estimated by $u_\theta$, with $\mathcal{T}^{\star}$ being the true posterior distribution predetermined by the noise schedule. \end{lemma}

-In diffusion and flow models, $\mathcal{T}^{\star}$ is centered at a linear interpolation between its inputs: the current state $\boldsymbol{x}_{t}$, and the predicted destination state $\hat{{\boldsymbol{x}}}_1$, indicating that the orientation of the next state is partially determined by $\hat{\boldsymbol{x}}_1$, as it serves as one endpoint of the interpolation.
-If the $\hat{\boldsymbol{x}}_t$ has a high objective value, then its corresponding next state will be more oriented to a high objective.
-We define $\texttt{BranchOut}$ for the destination state as follows.
+where the expectation is taken over a distribution estimated by $u_\theta$, with $\mathcal{T}^{\star}$ being the true posterior distribution predetermined by the noise schedule. \end{lemma} In diffusion and flow models, $\mathcal{T}^{\star}$ is centered at a linear interpolation between its inputs: the current state $\boldsymbol{x}_{t}$, and the predicted destination state $\hat{{\boldsymbol{x}}}_1$, indicating that the orientation of the next state is partially determined by $\hat{\boldsymbol{x}}_1$, as it serves as one endpoint of the interpolation.
+If the $\hat{\boldsymbol{x}}_1$ has a high objective value, then its corresponding next state will be more oriented to a high objective.
+Accordingly, we introduce the $(\texttt{BranchOut}, V)$ pair to operate on destination states as follows.